djong1/adf_filetransfer/README.md

 # Optimized ADF file copy pipelines
-Many times Azure Data Factory is used to transfer files (large or small) from A to B. Since most of the times these files are a crucial for system integration, reliability and recoverability are crucial.
-Many times I see peopel using "copy" activity only without some smart handling and retry.
-This can result in high costs and unreliable file transfers.
+Usually Azure Data Factory (ADF)is used to transfer files (large or small) from A to B. Since most of the times these files are a crucial for system integration, reliability and recoverability are crucial.
+In order to have the latest data at the Destination Location B, ADF is used to periodically check new files on Source location A. For the purpose of (cost) efficiency it is important to check on new files first before starting the transfer activity.
+Starting the transfer activity before checking on new files has two potential drawbacks.
+When you start a transfer without having new files results in a cost of an integration run time for each file in your list.
+So the more frequent ADF checks on many files, the more unnecessary integration run times are started without creating value.
+The other drawback in this scenario is about large files that cannot be transferred within a ADF check interval set.
+In this case, a new integration run time is started next to the existing one trying to copy the same file.
+This slows down the copy activity and might result in many other unnecessary integration times creating unreliability and high cost.

+In order to optimise your pipelines it is a best practise to first verify on new files that are not use (by an already started integration run time).This verification can be done with one single integration run time.
+Based on the result only integration run times will be started for the new files that are not in use.
+So when applying this optimisation for a larger the number of files you want to keep up date in the Destination Location B, the higher the reliability and the lower the total cost.
+Below explains the details how to configure optimised ADF pipelines to benefit from reliability and cost.

 ## Best practices

-- Use Lastmodified to make sue that the file you copy is not in use (reliability)
+- Use Lastmodified to make sure that the file you copy is not in use (reliability)
-- Use Lastmodified alligned with you schedule to prevent same files to be copied multiple times (reliabilty / costs / performance)
+- Use Lastmodified alligned with your schedule to prevent same files to be copied multiple times (reliabilty / costs / performance)
 - Use a trigger based schedule, so only trigger the pipeline when a file is published / present (costs)
 - Use filters in time based triggers (costs)
 - Delete the file in the source after copy is completed in seperate activity

 ### Lastmodified

 You can set the lasmodified in the settings of an activity.
-For instance if you want to get a list of files in a location you can use GET METADATA and in the settings parameter you can set the lastmodified configuration.
-If your schedule run's every 10 minutes you only want the files that are placed in the previous 10 minutes, you can do this by:
+For instance if you want to get a list of files in the Source Location A, you can use GET METADATA and in the settings parameter you can set the lastmodified configuration.
+If your schedule runs every 10 minutes you only want the files that are placed in the previous 10 minutes, you can do this by:
 - Start time (UTC): @getPastTime(11,'minute')
 - End Time (UTC): @getPastTime(1,'minute')